natalidelgadillo/DH150-NATALIDELGADILLO/README.md

 ![Screenshot 1](./naked.png)

 ### Initial Evaluation
-> Naked Wines has many things going on at the same time.
-It is quite overwhelming when first looking at the website.
+> Naked Wines does not have the most minimal website design, it is quite overwhelming when first processing the page.
 On the home page, there is a prompt asking the user to take a wine survey in exchange for a voucher.
 As the user scrolls down the page, there are different wine categories saturated with wines of all kinds.
 The top menu is very simple and only has 4 categories: wine, how it works, voucher, log in.
 The extensive amount of options at first sight is my least favorite part of this website.

 ### #1 Visibility of System Status